nearform/polaris/README.md

   - index.jsx
 ```

-Storybook will read all files inside `stories` folders and use them in Storybook explorer UI:
+Storybook will read all files inside the `stories` folders and use them in Storybook explorer UI:

 - `*.stories.native.js` file(s) will be used inside react storybook for Native platform `ios` and `android`.
 - `*.stories.web.js` files(s) will be used inside react storybook for Web